-The Federal Reserve cut interest rates in September, marking the first rate cut in more than four years.
+The Federal Reserve cut interest rates by 25 bps in November, following closely behind the half-percentage point cut in September.
+This rate cut marks the second in more than four years.

-Several more cuts are expected to follow in the coming months and the initial cut comes after the Fed raised rates 11 times between 2022 and 2023 to combat inflation pressures.
+Several more cuts are expected to follow in the coming months and the initial cuts come after the Fed raised rates 11 times between 2022 and 2023 to combat inflation pressures.

 Here’s what lower interest rates mean and how the news could affect your finances.